“Would you call me a wretched soul?”

 Your friend, Eli Shade

 I thought fast.
 James’ body lay between me and the officer, and the floor was slippery with blood.
 Hopefully, that would be all the advantage I needed.
-Turning my back on the officer, I sprinted towards the back of the house.
+Turning my back on the officer, I sprinted toward the back of the house.
 Behind me, I could hear the policeman begin his clumsy pursuit, struggling for traction and tripping over the corpse.
 My goal was a window that looked out over my tiny backyard.
 If I could escape through there, I could easily gain the concealing shadows of the surrounding buildings.

 The police officer cursed as he slipped a second time on the bloody floor.
 Without turning to check his progress, I dove for my window, squeezing my eyes shut to protect them as my body shattered the glass.
-My face and arms stung as I fell the short distance; warm fluid dribbled down my cheeks and wrists, and then there was a dull crack as my shoulder hit the ground.
+My face and arms stung as I fell the short distance.
+Warm fluid dribbled down my cheeks and wrists, and then there was a dull crack as my shoulder hit the ground.

 “Oi!” shouted the officer, at last managing to reach the window and stick his head out.
 “Get back here!”